Traditional VS Digital Advertising: What’s Best for Your Business?

 - The consumer needs to know in advance that your product or service exists.
 Revolutionary new products or ideas that haven’t been seen before can be difficult to market via search engines.

-- Search advertising isn’t the greatest for creating initial brand awareness.
+- Search advertising isn’t great for creating initial brand awareness.
 The same is true when consumer education is necessary.
 Although, there is a digital solution for brand awareness.
 And that solution is social media.

 Future Problems For Social Media